 What can you do if you can’t afford to pay for a funeral?

 The cost of a funeral is often more than many people can afford, especially if the death of a loved one is unexpected.
-If this is the case for you, there are a number of services, benefits and initiatives in place that may be able to help you.
+In fact, 19% of families experience financial concerns when paying for a funeral so if this is the case for you, there are a number of services, benefits and initiatives in place that may be able to help you.
 These include:

 Funeral Expenses Payment